Rat-bite Fever (RBF)

-Rat-bite fever (RBF) is an infectious disease that is caused by two types of bacteria, one called Streptobacillus moniliformis which is the cause of disease in North America, and one called Spirillum minus which is the cause for this disease in Asia.
-People usually get the disease from contact with infected rodents or consumption of contaminated food or water.
-When the source is contaminated food or water, the disease is often known as Haverhill fever.
+Rat-bite fever (RBF) is an infectious disease that is caused by a bacteria.
+People can get infected with this bacteria from contact with infected rodents or consumption of contaminated food or water.
 If not treated, RBF can be a serious or even fatal disease.

 While anyone can become ill with RBF, those who live in buildings with rat infestations, those who handle rats as part of their job (such as those who work in laboratories or pet stores), or those who have rats as pets, may be at increased risk.